-At the end of 2019, fixed accesses in Italy are 19.52 million (including OLO Infrastructured and FWA-Fixed Wireless Access accesses), showing a decrease compared to the previous year.
+At the end of 2020, total fixed accesses in Italy (including OLO Infrastructured and FWA-Fixed Wireless Access accesses) are stable vs the previous year.
 Competition in the access market has produced a gradual reduction in TIM's market share.

-In the broadband market, as of 31 December 2019, fixed broadband customers in Italy (intended as users of broadband and ultrabroadband solutions) have reached a penetration rate on fixed accesses of 89.5%.
-The adoption of broadband continues to be driven not only by the enabling devices (e.g. Smart TV, Smart Speaker, connected devices) but also by the growing demand for fast access and new over IP services which are becoming widespread (Media & Entertainment, IT, Digital Services).
+As regards the broadband market, there is a progressive increase in the penetration of ultrabroadband lines with speeds exceeding 30 mbps compared to the total of broadband and ultrabroadband lines.
+The spread of broadband continues to be driven not only by enabling devices (e.g. smart TV, smart speaker, connected devices) but also by the growing demand for speed and enabling new IP services that are being very widely diffused (media and entertainment, IT, digital services).